1 Week's Food Storage Supply

 Final Word

-I hope you enjoyed my post today, on 1 Week’s Food Storage Supply!
-It’s quite simple, we do not need #10 cans of freeze-dried food, at least not right now.
-The prices are 4 to 5 times what I paid for them 10-15 years ago.
+I hope you enjoyed my post today on one Week’s Food Storage Supply!
+It’s quite simple: We do not need 10 cans of freeze-dried food, at least not right now.
+The prices are 4 to 5 times what I paid them 10-15 years ago.

 I can’t even justify commercially prepared dehydrated food right now because food, in general, is so expensive.
 If you prefer buckets of food storage for each person, so be it.
-Please compare ounces to ounces in #10 cans, they vary greatly, and so do the shipping costs.
+Please compare ounces to ounces in #10 cans; they vary greatly, as do the shipping costs.

-Take your family to the store and have them fill their box for 7 days or two weeks.
-You can label their boxes with their name and the number of days it will feed them.
-Not only will it be fun, but you will also have food storage for each person in your family.
-Please remember to store what you eat, it’s actually quite fun, my friends.
+Take your family to the store and have them fill their box for seven days or two weeks.
+You can label their boxes with their name and how many days they will feed them.
+Not only will it be fun, but you will also have food storage for each family member.
+Please remember to store what you eat; it’s quite fun, my friends.
 May God Bless this world, Linda

 Similar Posts